Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ## Cloning
 * Log into Github and choose a repository.
 * Click on the green code button.
 * You will be given three ways to clone the code.
-If you're using https, click “Clone with https” and copy the link.
+If you're using HTTPS, click “Clone with HTTPS” and copy the link.
-* Open the terminal and type in the command "git clone" followed by a space and the copied url.
+* Open the terminal and type in the command "git clone" followed by a space and the copied URL.
 * The repository will now be cloned onto the computer.

 # Acknowledgements

 ## Credits
 * My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
-* My lecturer Simen Daehlin who helped me to better write my code and solve a couple problems I had run into.
+* My lecturer Simen Daehlin helped me to better write my code to solve a couple of problems I had run into.
-* The people from slack room who answered my questions when I needed it.
+* The people from Slack who answered my questions when I needed them to.
-* Code institute for the classes, sources and tutors that they provided me.
+* Code institute for the classes, sources, and tutors that they provided me.
 * The people at student support who tried to help me for several hours.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/